stnbu/mass_gathering/README.md

   * Ownership is contagious:
     * If a thing you own contacts an unowned thing, you get ownership of unowned thing
     * if a thing you own contacts a thing owned by ANOTHER PLAYER, ownership is determined by mass (more massive body gets total ownership.)

+* Time:
+  * Since you and the other players don't _directly_ interact, you might be able to have different perceptions of time.
+You go slow, they go fast.
+  * If sharing a common "rate" for the passage of time, player 1 could set a min/max and player 2 could have a separate min/max, and the
+  "speed" at which time passes could stay where its bounded by both.
+For example `[....m1.m2.....[T]..M1....M2.....]` (obvious, yes?)